HotswapProjects/HotswapAgentPages/pages/mydoc/mydoc_plugin_javabeans.md

 folder: doc
 toc: false
 ---
-Solves purging Introspector cache in appropriate thread groups for all particular plugins.
+Clear Introspector cache in appropriate thread groups.
+Introspector cache is used for reflection data caching.

 #### Implementation notes:
 Cache cleanup is triggered on any class redefinition.